sonic-net/SONiC/doc/mgmt/SONiC_Management_Framework_sFlow.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
-1. Implement sFlow support using transformer in sonic-mgmt-framework
+1. Implement sFlow support using transformer in sonic-mgmt-framework.

 ### 1.2.2 Container
-There will be changes in the sonic-mgmt-framework container
+There will be changes in the sonic-mgmt-framework container.
+The backend will be modifications to translib done through Transformer.
+There will be additional files added to:
+1. XML file for the CLI
+2. Python script to handle CLI request (actioner)
+3. Jinja template to render CLI output (renderer)
+4. sFlow YANG model

 ### 1.2.3 SAI Overview